azk-button/shout/README.md

 The `Run Project` button employs `azk`, a lightweight open source orchestration tool that will automatically isolate and configure the application's environment for you.

-Find further instructions on how to deploy to DigitalOcean using `azk` [here](http://docs.azk.io/en/deploy/README.html).
+Find instructions for further resources (mostly customizations) to deploy to DigitalOcean using `azk` [here](http://docs.azk.io/en/deploy/README.html).

 ## License